 Nicknames of Northern Ireland

-Róisín Dubh is an old name of Ireland, which referred to the love song “Dark Rosaleen.”Here are some nicknames of Northern Ireland cities that are pretty interesting.
+Róisín Dubh is an old name for Ireland, which refers to the love song “Dark Rosaleen.”Here are some interesting nicknames for Northern Ireland cities.

 Belfast – Linenopolis

 Like Manchester’s “Cottonopolis,” Belfast developed as a port city and marketplace for linen.
 That’s why we call it “Linenopolis.”
-Like London and some other big cities, Belfast has also earned the nickname “Old Smoke.”
+Like London and other big cities, Belfast has also earned the nickname “Old Smoke.”

 Derry – Stroke City